Tinkerforge/doc/en/source/Software/API_Bindings_uC_Custom_HAL.rst

  Don't forget to unlock the bindings again when the transfer is done.

+ .. note:
+  If `length` is one, this function should not yield even if DMA is used.
+  Single byte transfers are usually triggered by the callback polling logic.
+  To be as fast as possible when polling with a timeout of 0, the ``yield`` should be ommited here.
+If a longer timeout is used, ``tf_hal_callback_tick`` will call :c:func:`tf_hal_sleep_us` after polling. ``yield`` can then be called there.

 .. c:function:: uint32_t tf_hal_current_time_us(TF_HalContext *hal)

  Returns the current time in microseconds.
 This time has no relation to any "real" time,